 24/7 Customer Support

 Here are just a few of the companies that have trusted us with their group transportation needs.

-Short and sweet shuttle services in town, long-distance road trips across California and beyond—whatever ground transportation solution suits your travel plans, the GOGO Charters team can deliver.
+Rent a shuttle bus for short and sweet shuttle services in town, long-distance road trips across California and beyond—whatever ground transportation solution suits your travel plans, the GOGO Charters team can deliver.
 Thanks to our nationwide network of over 3,000 vehicles, we can connect your traveling group with nearly any kind of charter bus, minibus, or sprinter van you might need.

 Aside from make and model, you can also decide what amenities you’d like aboard your rental, so everyone is comfortable and entertained for the entire journey.
 Most buses offer overhead parcel racks for stashing carry-ons, and full-size motorcoaches often have undercarriage compartments so no one has to cram in with their luggage.
 WiFi, TVs, and a DVD player are perfect boredom busters for en route movie marathons, while onboard restrooms and reclining seats ensure everyone is refreshed once you arrive at your destination.